 What are the Qualifications of HOA Board of Directors?

-HOA (Homeowner’s Association) committees play a crucial role in fulfilling the association’s goals.
-The success of any townhouse organization’s or condo’s plans highly relies on board members’ contribution.
+HOA (Homeowner’s Association) committees are crucial in fulfilling the association’s goals.
+The success of any townhouse organization or condo highly relies on board members’ contributions.

-The HOA board members must have the requisite skills and qualifications to effectively carry out important tasks and manage resources.
-Depending upon HOA’s size, a board member must have completed a high school diploma or a bachelor’s degree in any field.
-Besides, he/she should have good communication skills and some basic knowledge of accounting.
+The HOA board members must have the requisite skills and qualifications to carry out essential tasks and manage resources effectively.
+Depending upon the size of the HOA, a board member must have completed a high school diploma or a bachelor’s degree in any field.
+Besides, they should have good communication skills and some basic accounting knowledge.

 Below is an overview of the educational criteria and skills required of an HOA board member: